By Bob Pepalis, Izenda

 Silicon Valley has seen unprecedented turmoil following a string of public disclosures on pay discrimination and sexual harassment of women.
-In response, many investing firms as well as startups have taken steps to improve behavior as well as the diversity of their work forces.
+In response, many investment firms, as well as startups, have taken steps to improve behavior as well as the diversity of their workforces.

 A couple of other welcome statistics include:

 - Eight firms in the top 100 added a female partner for the first time.

 - Women now hold 15% of the partner roles at accelerators and corporate venture firms.

 Another online technology school got started last week, with this one involving Steve Wozniak.
 Called Woz U, the startup already offers courses for software development and computer science skills.

 is "designed to get people into the workforce quickly and affordable."
 While the Arizona-based school starts online, they plan physical campuses in more than 30 cities across the United States and the world.

 "Our goal is to educate and train people in employable digital skills without putting them into years of debt," Wozniak said in a statement.
 "People often are afraid to choose a technology-based career because they think they can't do it.
 I know they can, and I want to show them how."

 Even with Wozniak, co-founder of Apple with Steve Jobs, apparently "inspiring" the school, you probably don't need a Mac to enroll.